mathspp/mathspp/pages/02.blog/module-enum-overview/item.md

 """
 ```

-For flag enumerations, the verification `CONTINUOUS` will only check for powers of two.
+For flag enumerations, the verification `CONTINUOUS` will only concern itself with checking if no intermediate power of two is left unassigned.
-As such, the flag enumeration `MyFlag` shown below passes the verification, even though no members are associated with the values `5`, `6`, or `7`:
+As such, the flag enumeration `MyFlag` shown below passes the verification, even though no members are associated with the values `5`, `6`, or `7`, nor for any integer between `8` and `16`:

 ```py
 from enum import Flag, verify, CONTINUOUS